fourlabsldn/fl-form/README.md

 Run **npm start** to see the demo in action.

-The `data-options` attribute is optional.
+The `data-config` attribute is optional.

 ## Installation